Asif-ECE/Asif-ECE/README.md

 👨‍💻 Versatile Software Developer with a solid foundation in both backend and frontend technologies.
 My journey in tech has been enriched by a strong background in data analytics, which adds a unique edge to my development approach.
 Proficient in Python, Django, JavaScript, React, and Node, I love building scalable, high-performance applications that are as data-driven as they are user-centric.

-🚀 Currently a Backend Developer at Ek Takar Khobor, where I’m responsible for designing and implementing backend services for a News OTT Platform.
+🚀 Currently a Backend Developer, where I’m responsible for designing and implementing backend services for a News OTT Platform.
 Whether it's architecting cloud solutions on AWS, managing CI/CD pipelines, or optimizing RESTful APIs, I bring a holistic, data-informed perspective to every project.

 📊 Data Analytics isn’t just a past chapter; it’s a valuable lens I apply to development.
 My experience as a Data Analyst at Daraz (Alibaba Group) has honed my ability to optimize business processes, making me adept at not only building software but also ensuring it delivers real, measurable value.